Ranch Management Internship

-Description: East Foundation is seeking two interns for the spring or summer session.
+Description: The East Foundation is seeking two interns for the spring or summer session.
+This is a temporary position, not to exceed 40 hours per week, with no health or retirement benefits.
 Interns are expected to participate in all facets of the Foundation, including Programs, Field Operations, Ranch Operations, and Administration.
-The goal of the Ranch Management internship is to equip future natural resource managers with skills in management of cattle, range, and wildlife.
+The goals of the Ranch Management internship is to equip future natural resource managers with skills in management of cattle, range, and wildlife.
 The emphasis for ranch interns is to dedicate a majority of their time to understanding the importance and integration of range science in cattle management.
 East Foundation Ranch interns will assist with:

 In addition to the duties described above: East Foundation interns can expect to assist with the education and outreach program; management of facilities, infrastructure, security, and service; and in administrative processes.

 Directed Projects: Ranch interns are required to complete a project during their internship.
 For each position:

 - We are seeking one intern to complete a range focused research project.
 Ideally this candidate will have a professional and academic interest in range research and management.
 This intern will be sponsored by the Texas Section of the Society of Range Management (TSSRM).
 This intern will present their research at the TSSRM meeting in October.

 - We are seeking one intern to complete an agricultural/animal science focused research project.
 Ideally this candidate will have a professional and academic interest in animal science and agricultural economics.